MVOSlab-sdstate/MVOSLab-ChatBot/README.md

  ollama run deepseek-r1:7b
 ### This will first download the model's weights and the necessary files and then run it locally using an API on localhost at port#11434
 ### You should be able to interact with the Deepseek-R1:7b model locally.
 The inference time will depend upon your local machine's compute capacity.
 ### Alternatively, download the executable file "mvos_chatbot_v4.exe" and run it by double clicking the downloaded file.
-Make sure to download...
-### ..all the PNG files and put them in the same directory where your ".exe" file exists.
+Make sure to download all the PNG files and put them in the same directory where your ".exe" file exists.